JimDesu/basis-lang/spec.md

 `Param` is a record `{ type: TypeExpr | ClassBoundedType, mode: Mode, name: identifier }`.

-`Receiver` is `Param` with the additional invariant that the receiver's mode is constrained per the per-shape table (§6.8): PRODUCE only for constructors; PRODUCE/REFERENCE/READ for methods.
+`Receiver` is `Param` with the additional invariant that the receiver's mode is constrained per the per-shape table (§6.8): CREATE only for constructors; all four modes for methods.
+A **finalizer** is a method whose receiver mode is DISPOSE — it is not a separate signature shape and has no node of its own (§6.8).

 `ClassBoundedType` records the `(T:Class)` form: `{ typeVar: TypeName, boundClass: TypeName }`.